botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![MicahVanDeusens-blog](images/MicahVanDeusens-blog.png)

 >The image below is my view of possible vulnerabilities ***identified*** and exploitation to reach the next BSCP exam stage and progress through the exam challenges.
+>The SQL injection challenge I was able on previous exam able to pass but something changed, no longer successful, marked it red.

 ![Three stages](images/3stages.png)